Lean PCOS Diet and Lifestyle Recommendations

 Stats

-First of all, what is the definition of “lean”?
-In general, a woman with a BMI of less than 24 would be considered as lean (or not overweight/obese).
+PCOS is the most common endocrine condition affecting women, yet up to 70% of women remain undiagnosed.
+And if you are lean, it can be especially difficult to get a diagnosis.
+You may be wondering what the definition of “lean” is.
+In general, a woman with a BMI of 24 or lower would be considered as lean (or not overweight/obese).
 Here are some stats taken from PCOS expert Dr. Fiona McCulloch’s lecture on “Lean PCOS: Beyond Weight loss” at the 2016 PCOS Awareness Symposium.

 -5% of all lean women have PCOS